Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Introduction

-In this study, we proposed a deep learning model for LDCT/PET image denoising, called the Hybrid Swin Attention Network (HSANet).
-The architecture is inspired by SwinIR and Swin-Unet, leveraging their ability to capture both local and long-range dependencies, as well as the hierarchical structure of medical images.
-To further enhance generalization and robustness, we introduced a novel patch expanding block, which focuses on learning from low-frequency textures, helping the model avoid overfitting to high-frequency noise.
-In addition, we improved the global attention mechanism by drastically reducing its parameter count, making it significantly more efficient.
-Our experiments demonstrate that HSANet outperforms mainstream denoising methods, achieving superior denoising performance with fewer parameters and lower GPU memory consumption, making it highly suitable for practical applications.
+Various of studies show that hierarchical structure utilizing multi-scale features can achieve better performance on image denoising \cite{prakash2021interpretable, wang2022uformer, li2023h2tf}.
+In this study, we propose to leverage the advantage of hierarchical structure and design an Efficient Hierarchical Swin Attention Network (EHSANet) for LDCT/PET image denoising based on SwinIR.
+The goal of this architecture is to be able to capture both local and long-range dependencies, as well as the hierarchical structure of medical images with limited training resources.
+To further enhance generalization and robustness, we introduce a novel patch expanding block, which focuses on learning from low-frequency textures, helping the model avoid overfitting to high-frequency noise.
+This is inspired by Deep Image Prior (DIP) \cite{ulyanov2018deep, liu2023devil}, which offers a complementary architecture level design that upsampling can significantly affect denoising performance.
+In addition, we improve our previous global attention mechanism by drastically reducing its parameter count, making it significantly more efficient.
+Our experiments demonstrate that EHSANet outperforms mainstream denoising methods, achieving superior denoising performance with fewer parameters and comparable GPU memory consumption, making it highly suitable for practical applications, as shown in Fig. \ref{figure1}.

-The main contributions of the papers are as follows: \begin{itemize} \item We propose a novel LDCT/PET denoising model, HSANet, which combines the strengths of both convolutional networks and transformers to effectively capture local and long-range dependencies.
-This hybrid design leads to more stable optimization and consistently improved denoising results. \item We propose a Hybrid Interpolation Convolution (HIC) patch expanding block, which encourages the model to focus on low-frequency image structures, helping to suppress overfitting to high-frequency noise. \item We propose an attention module, EGA, which comprises two variants: the Efficient Sequential Global Attention (ESGA) and Efficient Parallel Global Attention (EPGA).
-ESGA is applied at the skip connections, while EPGA is embedded within the Swin Transformer blocks.
+The main contributions of the papers are as follows: \begin{itemize} \item We propose a novel LDCT/PET denoising model, EHSANet, which is enhanced by capturing long and short range dependency, structure feature extraction and texture preservation.
+This hybrid design leads to more stable optimization, lower computation cost and consistently improved denoising results. \item We design a Hybrid Fusion Upsampling (HFU) module, which encourages the model to focus on low-frequency image structures, helping to suppress overfitting to high-frequency noise. \item We introduce an efficient attention module, EGA, which comprises two variants: the Efficient Global Attention Module-Sequential (EGAM-S) and Efficient Global Attention Module-Parallel (EGAM-P).
+They are embedded in feature extraction and HQ reconstruction, as well as encoder-decoder block.
 Together, they enhance information fusion between the encoder and decoder, suppress noise, and achieve higher Peak Signal-to-Noise Ratio (PSNR) with significantly fewer parameters. \end{itemize}